mrbrand05/Html_Css_Mini.github.io/README.md

 # Html_Css_Mini.github.io
-DESIGN A WEBSITE FOR JS,JQUERY PRACTICE using html5 css3,js
+DESIGN A WEBSITE FOR PRACTICE
+using html5 css3,js

 Acknowledgements